 Deal with the rubbish

 A complicated business.
 There are different arrangements for houses and maisonettes, and walk-up flats.
-If your rubbish is not collected, phone 020 8726 6200 or report on-line at www.croydon.gov.uk – you will have to open an account.
+If your rubbish is not collected, phone 020 8726 6200 or report on-line at www.croydon.gov.uk .

 Rubbish has to be separated into: food; paper and cardboard; recyclable items such as plastics, tins and glass; and other household waste.
 Food waste is collected every week in a black box.
-Paper and cardboard are collected every two weeks (in a blue box).
-Recyclable items (plastics, tins, glass) are collected every two weeks (in a green box).
+Paper and cardboard are collected every two weeks (in a bin with a blue lid or occasionally in a blue box).
+Recyclable items (plastics, tins, glass) are collected every two weeks (in a bin with black lid or maybe in a green box).
 Any other household waste is collected separately every two weeks.
 Collections are usually on the same day of the week.

 For dates of collection, go to www.croydon.gov.uk and then ‘Environment’ and ‘Waste Recycling’.
 Put in your address and post code and this should open a page giving dates for all the collections for your property.

 You must put your boxes out the night before the collection at the edge of your property.
-If you need new blue or green boxes and lids, contact the Council on 020 8726 6200 or report on-line as above.
+If you need new bins, contact the Council on 020 8726 6200 or report on-line as above.

 If you have large items to dispose of, take them to the Council dumps in Factory Lane CR0 3RL or at Purley Oaks CR8 1DL.
 Both are open seven days a week.
 Check opening times on the Council website under ‘recycling centres’.
 You will need to get a permit the first time you go – the website tells you what this involves.
-The Council will also collect items such as domestic appliances and furniture for a charge (from £10 upwards).
+The Council will also collect items such as domestic appliances and furniture for a charge (from £31 for 1-3 items upwards).
 Phone 020 8726 6200 and arrange a time.
 You will have to put the item to be collected out on the edge of your property.
-Garden waste is collected separately from April-November but there is a charge (from £55 upwards).
+Garden waste is collected separately year round but there is a charge (from £65 upwards).
 You need to enrol on-line: go to ‘Croydon council garden waste’ on Google.

 Rubbish is put in a storage area.
 You will need to separate your rubbish into three: food (collected each week); recyclables such as glass and paper; and other things which can’t be recycled (these are collected every two weeks).
 Put the different things in the separate bins in the storage area.

-This note has been prepared by Park Hill Residents Association which represents the people of Park Hill.
-For further information about what we do, go to our website – www. phra.org.uk We can’t cover everything here – there is a lot we could say for instance about places to eat and entertainment.
-If you have questions which this note hasn’t answered, contact us via the website or call 020 8681 2355 and we shall do our best to answer them.
+This note has been prepared by Park Hill Residents Association which represents the people of Park Hill and updated May 23 2023.
+We can’t cover everything here – there is a lot we could say for instance about places to eat and entertainment.
+If you have questions which this note hasn’t answered, contact us via the website or email email@example.com and we shall do our best to answer them.